mfukar/mfukar.github.com/_posts/2015-10-29-amstrad-fp.md

 Question: _How are floating point numbers encoded in Amstrad CPC's BASIC?_

 First things first.
 A floating point number takes up 5 octets.
 Octets 0-3 contain the mantissa in little-endian byte order.
 Octet 4 is the exponent.
+The first bit of the mantissa is the sign bit: 0 for positive, 1 for negative.
+The mantissa is encoded so as the most significant bit is always 1.
+This allows it to not be stored, and the sign bit to be specified in its place.

 The exponent is biased, +128.